Cape York meteorite: Composition and classification

 It is an iron meteorite (medium octahedrite) and belongs to the chemical group IIIAB.
+The main distinguishing feature of meteoric iron is the high nickel content in its composition.
 There are abundant elongated troilite nodules.
 The troilite nodules contain inclusions of chromite, sulfides, phosphates, silica and copper.
 The rare nitride mineral carlsbergite (CrN) occurs within the matrix of the metal phase.
 Graphite was not observed and the nitrogen isotopes are in disequilibrium.